emilyeserven/emilyeserven.github.io/_posts/2016-03-22-tron-matrix.markdown

 title:  "Tron, The Matrix, and a History of Computers"
 date:   2016-03-22 16:26:24 -0500
 categories: essays media
-excerpt: <b>An exploration of our perceptions of technology and movies</b>.
+excerpt: <b>An exploration of our perceptions of technology and movies</b>. - <i>"People today in 2016 are worried about artificial intelligence and the possibility that one day, just maybe, machines will overtake humans.
+Interestingly, the movies Tron and Matrix both deal with that same fear even though they were made 2 and 1 decades ago respectively."</i>
+media: ../../../../assets/images/blog/tron-matrix-preview.jpg
 ---
 *This post was originally written for my Digital Culture class, but I thought it was interesting enough to stay published.*